This post contains affiliate links.

 This is an old recipe, back from when this blog wasn’t completely vegetarian.
 We used bacon back then, but today we’re replacing the bacon with smoky, umami-packed mushrooms!

-We pack in the veggies for a Nutrition A+ and use ingredients like liquid smoke, soy sauce, and maple syrup for extra flavor.
-The prep will only require 20 minutes of your time, so you can rest assured that you won’t be stuck in the kitchen for very long.
+- 20 Minutes of Prep: The prep will only require 20 minutes of your time, so you can rest assured that you won’t be stuck in the kitchen for very long.

 Here’s what you’ll need

 This recipe is all about flavor.
 Gather the following 9 ingredients, and let’s get started!
+Jump to the recipe card for the full quantities.

 - Spaghetti Squash: For two to three servings of delicious spaghetti squash, we will need 1 medium-sized squash.
 Choose one that’s golden or dark yellow and that feels nice and firm.